 One of the highest awards the University can bestow upon a faculty member is that of Distinguished Professor.
 It is not a faculty rank but an honorary distinction.
 This recognition is based on distinguished scholarship as evidenced by a record of outstanding research, teaching, and service and is conferred only on a faculty member at Mississippi State University who has attained national or international status.
 This distinction is designed to recognize a continuing commitment to establishing career recognition and faculty excellence at Mississippi State University.
-In that context, a minimum of five years of service at MSU with a minimum of five years at the rank of Professor with tenure is necessary for consideration.
+In that context, a minimum of ten years of service at MSU with a minimum of five years at the rank of Professor with tenure is necessary for consideration.

 The criteria for selection is rigorous.
 They include a distinguished record as a scholar, demonstrated research achievements, and national or international prominence as verified by external reviewers from the candidate's specific field.
 Outstanding performance in teaching and service, and motivating colleagues and students toward their best personal goals and objectives are also to be considered in the appraisal of a nominee.
-Appropriate documentation must be provided to support the case for excellence in all three of the areas of research, teaching, and service.
+Appropriate documentation must be provided to make and support the case for excellence in all three of the areas of research, teaching, and service.
 No administrator at the level of dean or above is eligible for consideration as a Distinguished Professor.